AdobeDocs/experience-manager-64.en/help/communities/using/activities.md

 For necessary information, visit [Communities Components Basics](../../communities/using/basics.md).

-When the [required client-side libraries](../../communities/using/essentials-activities.md#essentials-for-client-side) are included, this is how the `Activity Streams` component will appear :
+When the [required client-side libraries](../../communities/using/essentials-activities.md#essentials-for-client-side) are included, this is how the `Activity Streams` component will appear:

 ![](assets/chlimage_1-195.png)

-### Configuring Activity Streams {#configuring-activity-streams}
+## Configuring Activity Streams {#configuring-activity-streams}

 Select the placed `Activity Streams` component to access and select the `Configure` icon which opens the edit dialog.

 ![](assets/chlimage_1-196.png)

-Under the **User Activities** tab, specify which activities to display :
+Under the **User Activities** tab, specify which activities to display:

 ![](assets/chlimage_1-197.png)